kwantlen/scenarios/tagomi.rst

 they a message, a puzzle, a directive? – Robert noticed a chess board near the window.
 He gazed at the pieces for a moment, then offered a move.
 President Frink quickly offered a counter-move, and the gathered party joined the game.
-It was fun for Tagomi, a sign of what might her future might hold, a talisman.
+It was fun for Tagomi, a sign of what her future might hold, a talisman.
 She wants more of this – more of the unfamiliar and the improbable.

 But right now she needs to get moving.
 She has only an hour to finish preparing